 Join us in the journey to a new mindset and not only discover what you can achieve but perhaps go on and teach the skills to others that they in turn may realize their deepest aspirations.

 MEET THE TEAM

-Malcolm is an experienced professional in psychotherapy, mental health and mental health program management having worked with Anglicare Mental Health Project, A Place to Belong, Brisbane, GROW Queensland and Arafmi Queensland.
+Malcolm is an experienced professional in psychotherapy, mental health and mental health program management having worked with Anglicare Mental Health Project, A Place to Belong, Brisbane, GROW Queensland, and Arafmi Queensland.

 In 2011 Malcolm left his career to pursue studies and life in Buddhism and became ordained as a Buddhist Monk at Guang Jue temple Zhejiang Province China.
-There he led word class Mindfulness Retreats for people across the globe; from top executives, celebrities, people struggling with mental health issues and the like.
-It was during his time as a monastic that he developed the Cloud Thinking Method based upon teachings of Buddhism and Taoism but modified to a modern contextual and psychological framework.
-Malcolm has a passion for helping people emerge to their highest potential.
-He returned to Australia in 2013 to resume lay life further developing Cloud Thinking Coaching.
+There he led word-class Mindfulness Retreats during five years for people across the globe; from top executives, celebrities, people struggling with mental health issues, and the like.
+Malcolm Developed the Eight Doors Method drawing on learnings drawn from mental health work and working in developing communities in the Solomon Islands and rural China.
+Malcolm is passionate about helping people on the edges reach their dreams and highest potential.

 Daud is a highly experienced Disability and Youth Worker skilled at working with a diverse group of people with over 10+ years' experience in Human Services.
 He is an ambitious and passionate about bringing peace to the world.